Concepts

 #Planned Later

-• machine registration and multi-machine sync
+• multi-machine sync

-• synced manifests or remote project indexes
+• synced remote project indexes

-• secret materialization or env file writing
+• live secret providers or env file writing

 #Non-Goals